-This calculator will provide you with an indication of optimal management of key project timeframes.
+This calculator will provide you with an indication of the optimal management of key project timeframes.
 The results from the calculator are not legally binding.
 They will only serve as a guide for you to consider whether your allocated time for some project processes is achievable.
-The results from the calculator should not be considered as assurance that your project will meet delivery milestones as required under contractual obligations.
+The results from the calculator should not be considered as an assurance that your project will meet delivery milestones as required under contractual obligations.

 All your errors have been resolved.
 Please try to calculate again.